Andrew-Velox/codeforces-submission-fetcher/EXAMPLE_OUTPUT.md

 # Example Output

-This shows what your generated README.md will look like after running the script:
+This shows what your generated README.md will look like after running the script.

+**🎯 This is the file you'll upload to your new GitHub repository!**

 ---